tsuru/tsuru/docs/apps/tsuru-admin/usage.rst

 Setting a target
 ================

-The target for the tsuru-admin command should point to the admin-listen address configured in your tsuru.conf file.
+The target for the tsuru-admin command should point to the `listen` address configured in your tsuru.conf file.

 .. highlight:: yaml

 ::

-    admin-listen: "0.0.0.0:8888"
+    listen: ":8080"

 .. highlight:: bash

 ::

-    $ tsuru-admin target-add default tsuru.myhost.com:8888
+    $ tsuru-admin target-add default tsuru.myhost.com:8080
     $ tsuru-admin target-set default

 Commands